prai-git/Rai-Game-Studio.github.io/README.md

 - **Tic Tac Toe (3T)**: Classic implementation with background music and scoring
 - **Tank Attack 3 (TATH)**: 2D arcade-style battle game with power-ups
 - **Tejas Thrust**: Single-player dogfight game for kids aged 5-12
+- **Zapper**: A simple archery game built with Python and Pygame where players aim and shoot arrows at a moving target

 ## Technologies Used